PROGRAMS | TEEN PROGRAMS

 Please read the detailed packing list and important reminders here

-Hidden Valley Arts (formerly Alive) is our camp’s advanced teen arts summer program for Creative Arts.
-For Ages 14-16.
+Hidden Valley Arts is our advanced teen arts summer program for Creative Arts.
+For Ages 14-17.

 The program cultivates emerging artists’ creative potential and provides opportunities to explore a variety of visual arts at any level with our staff of professional artists.

-Campers work on two main projects, a gallery for their visual artwork.
+Campers work on two main projects and a gallery for their work.

 -